-– the third in our corruption, criminal justice and legitimacy mini-series, and part of the series on corruption in fragile states –
+The third in the CDA Perspectives’ corruption, criminal justice and legitimacy mini-series, and part of the CDA Perspectives’ series on corruption in fragile states.

 Simple and complex contexts are fundamentally different, as was described in last week’s post.
 The “complexity” or “simplicity” of the situation one is trying to address will affect what kinds of strategies and programs will be effective in promoting change.
 Yet when a situation is understood—and analyzed—as a simple problem, the risk of adapting a “simple” strategy that cannot address the dynamics of a complex problem is high.